-Let’s compare the annual fees, welcome bonuses, eligibility, perks, and return on spend.
+Let’s compare the annual fees, welcome bonuses, eligibility, perks, and return on spending.

 Comparing annual fees

-Meanwhile the IHG Rewards Club Premier Card has an $89 annual fee.
+- The IHG Rewards Club Premier Card has an $89 annual fee

-Meanwhile the IHG Rewards Club Premier Card is available to those who don’t currently have this card, and haven’t received a new cardmember bonus on this card in the past 24 months.
-However, you are eligible for this card (including the welcome bonus) if you have the old version of the IHG Card.
+- The IHG Rewards Club Premier Card is available to those who don’t currently have this card, and haven’t received a new cardmember bonus on this card in the past 24 months; however, you are eligible for this card (including the welcome bonus) if you have the old version of the IHG Card or the IHG® Rewards Club Traveler Credit Card (review)

-Winner: Both cards are subjected to 5/24, though with the IHG Card you have the advantage of being eligible even if you have the older version of the card.
+Winner: Both cards are subjected to 5/24, though with the IHG Card you have the advantage of being eligible even if you have the older or other version of the card, which isn’t true with the Hyatt Card.

 The primary draw of both of these cards is the rich perks that they offer.